DitroniX/AQIL-ESP32-C6-SX1262-LoRa-Air-Quality-Monitor-IoT-Weather-Station/README.md

  - **EEPROM P24C64C**
 	 - 64Kbit storage

 Power can be via external 5 to 15V DC, or using a CR123A 3V Lithium battery.
+CR123A Battery is not a rechargeable.

+This board could also be powered from a Solar Panel.

 ## Updates